 Anja Müller-Wood was appointed professor of English Literature at Johannes Gutenberg-Universität in 2003, after having studied and worked at Philipps-Universität Marburg (Ph.D.
 1995) and the University of Trier (“Habilitation” 2002).
-Her main areas of research are the literature and culture of early modern England (Jacobean drama, revenge tragedy, theatre culture in general) as well as twentieth-century and contemporary Anglophone literatures.
-These specialisations are illustrated by her monographs Angela Carter: Identity Constructed/Deconstructed (1997) and The Theatre of Civilized Excess: New Perspectives on Jacobean Tragedy (2007) and numerous articles in international peer-reviewed journals and book collections.
-She has written about authors such as J.G.
-Ballard, Jim Crace, Sarah Kane, John Marston, Ian McEwan and Thomas Nashe.
-Among the topics covered in her work are: representations of violence in early modern drama and contemporary Anglophone literatures; identity, subjectivity and gender; ideology; history, historiography and memory.
+Her main areas of research are the literature and culture of early modern England (Jacobean tragedy, Renaissance comedy, theatre culture in general, religious identities, literary aesthetics) as well as twentieth- and early twenty-first-century English literature.
+These specialisations are illustrated by her monographs Angela Carter: Identity Constructed/Deconstructed (1997) and The Theatre of Civilized Excess: New Perspectives on Jacobean Tragedy (2007) and numerous articles in international peer-reviewed journals and book collections, covering topics such as representations of violence in early modern drama and contemporary Anglophone literatures; identity; history, historiography and memory.

 Anja Müller-Wood is a mentor of the Studienstiftung des Deutschen Volkes.